alanisaacs/wine-app/README.md

 # Project: Wine App

 This project creates and displays a database of wines categorized by country.
 The app uses Python to create a web server and query a database, displaying the results in a browser.

+The project was to fulfill a Udacity Nanodegree in Full-Stack Web Development.

+## Web Version

+The project is accessible on the web at [54.191.61.128.xip.io](http://54.191.61.128.xip.io)

+The host is an Amazon Lightsail instance running Ubuntu 18.04.
+Software installed on the instance:
+* Apache 2.4.29
+* PostgreSQL 10.9
+* Python 3.6.8

+Configurations:
+* SSH through port 2200
+* Other ports available: 80 (http), 123 (ntp)
+* Authenciation is key-based only
+* Local timezone is UTC
+* Python is hosted via mod_wsgi

+Third-party resources used:
+* mod_wsgi
+* flask
+* sqlalchemy
+* oauth2client

-## Contents
+## Repository Contents

-Download the project from github [here](https://github.com/alanisaacs/wine-app)

 The project code is written in two main Python files along with a css file and html template files:
 * views.py -- creates web server and views to display in browser